callistaenterprise/cadec-2017-service-discovery/README.md

 	eval $(docker-machine env local)

-Using Docker for Mac (NOT STABLE ENOUGH!!!:
+Using Docker for Mac (NOT STABLE ENOUGH???):

 	eval $(docker-machine env -u)